yikesaitide/yikesaitide.github.io/dissertation.md

 idphoto: false
 sep: true
 ---
-My dissertation **book project** *“Wealth without Power: The Rise of Chinese Private Business Elites and Their Relationship to the Communist Party”* examines a novel puzzle in state-business relations in modern China.
+My **book project** *“Wealth without Power: The Rise of Chinese Private Business Elites and Their Relationship to the Communist Party”* examines a novel puzzle in state-business relations in modern China.
 Provided that while business elites in the post-Soviet states have engaged in state capture, how and why has China developed a system of crony communism, in which private business elites aim to neither capture the party-state nor promote democracy? <br/>

 I employ a mixed-method approach, including an original biographical dataset of the top 3,000 wealthiest people in China, archives and government documents from the Chinese Academy and the Shanghai Academy of Social Sciences, *Annual China Rich List* from the Hurun Research Center, and evidence from an 9-month fieldwork of 117 in-depth interviews with business elites, scholars, and government officials in four cities.